 There are some things that you can do to stop getting junk through your letterbox:

 - Put a ‘NO JUNK MAIL PLEASE’ sign on your door.

 - Get in contact with the Royal Mail

 - Contact your electoral registration office.

 REMEMBER: Always recycle unwanted post following the guidelines set out by your local council.

 Most cosmetic products come in plastic packaging.
-Lush is the only company currently offering ‘naked’ products which come with either no packaging recyclable containers.
+Lush is leading the pack when it comes to offering ‘naked’ products which come with either no packaging recyclable containers.
 All their products are 100% handmade and smell amazing, so give them a go.